 Results of the Preliminary Examinations: The result of the examinations is to be recorded in the following terms: "Satisfactory"; "Partially Satisfactory" - to be used when some portion of the examination is unsatisfactory; or "Unsatisfactory."
 The vote of the Supervising Committee shall be recorded on the candidate's Ph.D. application form and signed by the members of the committee.
 The committee shall state explicitly on the form when the Ph.D. student is to make up any deficiencies and whether by written examination or in some other manner approved by the committee, as appropriate to the seriousness of the deficiency.
 All deficiencies must be made up before the Ph.D. student may submit the dissertation as a Ph.D. candidate.
-If the result is "Unsatisfactory," the Ph.D. student may be refused permission to continue work for the Ph.D. degree and excluded from the program, or may be asked to retake the Preliminary Examinations.
-No Ph.D. student may be permitted to retake the Preliminary Examinations more than once.
-Preliminary Examinations must be passed satisfactorily within one year of the first written examination.
+If the result is "Unsatisfactory," the Ph.D. student may be refused permission to continue work for the Ph.D. student may be permitted to retake the Preliminary Examinations.
+No Ph.D. student may be passed satisfactorily within one year of the first written examination.
 In such unusual circumstances as serious illness, exceptions to this rule may be granted by the Dean of Graduate Studies.
-If after this time, a student has remaining unsatisfactory performances in any area of the preliminary examinations, he/she may not proceed to complete the degree.
+If after this time, a student has remaining unsatisfactory performances in any area of the preliminary examinations, they may not proceed to complete the degree.